-1.12.3 Unitronics Building-lease from the controlling shareholder: In addition to the Company floors, which are used in their entirety by the Company, the Company leases from the lessor space on the private floors, based on its variable needs from time to time, at the same terms under which space is leased on the private floors to third parties, which also reflect lease terms prevailing at Airport City in general.
+1.11.2 Unitronics Building-lease from the controlling shareholder: In addition to the Company floors, which are used in their entirety by the Company, the Company leases from the lessor space on the private floors, based on its variable needs from time to time, at the same terms under which space is leased on the private floors to third parties, which also reflect lease terms prevailing at Airport City in general.
 As at the date of this report, and in accordance with an agreement which was approved in the General Meeting of the Company's Shareholders dated July 15, 2018, the Company leases 1,022 sq.m as of January 1, 2018, as well as 30 parking spaces for a lease period that ends on August 1, 2021, subject to the Company's right to adjust the required leased space to its needs from time to time, under the same terms (providing the leased space will not exceed 1,022 sq.m) and also to end the lease at any time with prior notice of three months, all according to the decision of the Company's Audit Committee.
-Under the terms of the lease agreement, the rent is set at NIS 75 per sq.m per month, a monthly total of NIS 76,650, linked to the CPI of June 2009 and a monthly total of NIS 104 thousands including management fees, parking spaces and linkage to abovementioned CPI differentials.
+Under the terms of the lease agreement, the rent is set at NIS 75 per sq.m per month, a monthly total of NIS 76,650, linked to the CPI of June 2009 and a monthly total of NIS 104 thousand including management fees, parking spaces and linkage to abovementioned CPI differentials.
 For details on past space leased by the Company at the Unitronics Building and on lease terms under previous agreements, see Report on the Convening of a General Meeting of the Company's Shareholders which was published on May 30, 2018 (Reference No. 2018-01-053395), included herein by reference and also see section 4.8.1 in Chapter D of this Periodic Report.
 On May 6, 2021 and May 12, 2021, the Audit Committee and the Board of Directors of the Company decided, respectively, to extend, under the same terms, for an additional period of three years until August 1, 2024, the validity of the current transaction under Regulation 1 (1) of the Companies Regulations (Relief in Transactions with Interested Parties, 2000 as a transaction which extends a current transaction and determined that there was no real change in the terms of the additional transaction and in the other circumstances relevant to the matter compared to the current transaction.
 For further details, see section 4.7.3 in Chapter D below.

-As part of the Split, the Company has entered into a sublet agreement with Utron Solutions, whereby the Company rents at the cost price of the lessor approximately 220 sq.m in the above leasehold to Utron Solutions, plus overhead expenses amounting to approximately NIS 13 thousand per month, with back-to-back terms of the agreement of Utron Solutions with the lessor.
-In addition, each party has the right to terminate the sublet rental agreement between them with ninety days prior written notice.

-Unitronics Inc.: The subsidiary Unitronics Inc. leases from a third party unrelated to the Company and/or to interested parties therein office space in Quincy, near Boston, Massachusetts, with a total area of 2,363 square feet (219 sq.m), leased until May 31, 2022 with an annual rental fee of USD 54 thousand.
+- 1.11.3 As part of the Split, the Company has entered into a sublet agreement with Utron Solutions, whereby the Company rents at the cost price of the lessor approximately 220 sq.m in the above leasehold to Utron Solutions, plus overhead expenses amounting to approximately NIS 13 thousand per month, with back-to-back terms of the agreement of Utron Solutions with the lessor.
+In addition, each party has the right to terminate the sublet rental agreement between them with ninety days prior written notice. - 1.11.4 Unitronics Inc.: The subsidiary Unitronics Inc. leases from a third party unrelated to the Company and/or to interested parties therein office space in Quincy, near Boston, Massachusetts, with a total area of 2,363 square feet (219 sq.m), leased until May 31, 2025 with an annual rental fee between USD 57 thousand in the first lease year, up to USD 61 thousand in the third lease year.

-1.12.4 Insurance
+1.11.5 Insurance